RabeaMue/git-llm-training-prototype/README.md

 # Git-LLM Project

-> A reproducible prototype for personalized Git training using local LLMs (e.g. Phi) with LlamaIndex and Carpentries content.
+> A reproducible prototype for personalized RDM training using local LLMs (e.g. Phi) with LlamaIndex and Carpentries content.
-> Developed with FAIR and open science principles in mind.
+> Demonstrated here with a Git-focused lesson.
+Developed with FAIR and open science principles in mind.

 ⚠️ **This project is under active development.**
 It is intended as an experimental prototype and not yet ready for production use.
 Contributions and feedback are welcome.